GoogleChrome/web.dev/src/site/content/en/animations/animations-overview/index.md

 This process begins from the step that has to be changed in order to allow the animation to take place.

 As mentioned before, these steps are **sequential**.
-For example, if you animation something that changes layout, the paint and composite steps also have to run again.
+For example, if you animate something that changes layout, the paint and composite steps also have to run again.
 Animating something that changes layout is therefore more expensive than animating something that only changes compositing.